 Use Bike Month to encourage bicycling at your workplace

-May is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
-Leverage Bike Month events and programs to increase bicycling to and from your workplace and generate momentum for onsite improvements.
+June is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
+Leverage Bike Month events and programs to increase bicycling to and from your workplace, or as a form of exercise and stress relief while working remotely, and generate momentum for onsite improvements.

 Suggested to-do list

-This sample timeline will help you plan for a fantastic Bike Month and inspire riders.
-You can find the full schedule of Bike Month events here.
+This sample timeline will help you plan for a fantastic F5 Bike Everywhere Challenge and inspire riders.
+You can find the full schedule of F5 Bike Everywhere Month events here.

 - Set a goal for your workplace (number of teams, new riders, trips), and offer incentives for people who recruit new people to ride.